petsc/petsc/doc/manual/ksp.rst

    A_{10}   & A_{11} \\
    \end{array} \right).

-On occasion the user may provide another matrix that is used to construct parts of the preconditioner
+On occasion, the user may provide another matrix that is used to construct parts of the preconditioner

 .. math::